VigossX/RunAsWindowsService/README.md

 Luckily, I have solved another problem with this solution coincidentally, that is making a hangfire web application be always running.

-The script below can install 'ShipMaintenanceService' on windows service, and start it.
+The script below can install 'YourServiceName' on windows service, and start it.
-You may replace it with your own projectname and project dll path.

 ```
 @echo off